Sarajevo–Ploče railway: Breakup of Yugoslavia

-With the independence of Croatia in 1991, the Croatian section of the line was transferred to the newly formed railway company Hrvatske željeznice (HŽ), while the remaining section north of Metković remained with in Bosnia and Herzegovina (then still a consituant republic of SFRY).
-This section was transferred to Željeznice Federacije Bosne i Hercegovine (ŽFBH) in 1993 following BiH declaration of independence.
-On the eve of the war itself, in 1992, a large part of the railway infrastructure in BiH was modernized, the tracks were overhauled, as well as the rolling stock and traction vehicles were modernized.
-The war in Bosnia and Herzegovina led to the suspension of traffic on most railway lines.
+With the independence of Croatia in 1991, the Croatian section of the line was transferred to the newly formed railway company Hrvatske željeznice (HŽ), while the remaining section north of Metković remained within Bosnia and Herzegovina (then still a constituent republic of SFRY).
+This section was transferred to Željeznice Federacije Bosne i Hercegovine (ŽFBH) in 1993 following Bosnia's declaration of independence.
+On the eve of the war itself, in 1992, a large part of the railway infrastructure in BiH was modernized, including the rolling stock and traction vehicles, and the tracks were overhauled The war in Bosnia and Herzegovina led to the suspension of traffic on most railway lines.
 Although on a much smaller scale than before the war, traffic on part of this railway was also carried out during the war, namely on the section Ploče - Čapljina and Mostar-Baćevići and later (with the establishment of Željeznice Herceg Bosne) also from the suburbs of Mostar to Čapljina.
 According to data from Željeznice FBiH, war damage to facilities and infrastructure in BiH amounted to about 854 million US dollars.
 The port in Ploče also suffered indirect war damage, which during the war operated at 5-10% of its capacity, and the pre-war volume of traffic was overtaken only in 2008 (5.1 million tons).